Ramsi-K/free-genai-bootcamp-2025/projects/hangul-writing/README.md

    python server.py
    ```

+## Project Structure

+- `docker-compose.yaml`: Configuration for Docker Compose to set up the application.
+- `Dockerfile`: Instructions to build the Docker image.
+- `README.md`: Project documentation.

 ## Usage

 1. **Enter a Korean Word**: Type a Korean word in the input field and click "Generate Practice"